 In July 2015, a water supply pump was installed in the Davis Ranch South Well diverting water either to the pond or a holding tank.
-Monthly manual flow measurements will not continue to be recorded at the Davis Ranch South Flow flume as the data no longer provides meaningful data in regards to the project.
+Monthly manual flow measurements are no longer recorded at the Davis Ranch South Flow flume as the data is no longer required by the ICWD.